Antonio Gallego Gallego

-Antonio Gallego Gallego (born 1942) is a Spanish writer and musicologist.
+Antonio Gallego Gallego (21 April 1942 – 19 February 2024) was a Spanish writer and musicologist.

 Life and career

 Antonio Gallego was born in Zamora, Spain in 1942 and was raised in La Vera.
 He studied at the Colegio Sagrado Corazón of the Society of Jesus in Carrión de los Condes, and music at the conservatories of Salamanca and Valladolid, law at the University of Salamanca, and arts at the Complutense University of Madrid.
 A disciple of Federico Sopeña, Gallego has been the Technical Secretary of the National Chalcography, a Professor of Aesthetics and History of Music at the Valencia Conservatory, and a Professor of Musicology at the Madrid Royal Conservatory.
 He directed the Cultural Services of the Fundación Juan March between 1980 and 2005.
 He was appointed a member of the Real Academia de Bellas Artes de San Fernando in 1996 and a member of the Real Academia de Extremadura de las Letras y las Artes in 2002.
 A founding member of the Spanish Society of Musicology (SEdeM), Gallego directed its Journal between 1978 and 1980.

 In 1992, he wrote the libretto for Miguel Ángel Coria's opera Belisa, adapted from García Lorca's play Amor de Don Perlimplín con Belisa en su jardín.
 The work premiered on May 15, 1992, at the Teatro de la Zarzuela in Madrid.